BMC-CS-340/BMC-CS-340.github.io/labs/Lab11.md

 I recommend you do this in the following steps:

 1. Create a file named `DriverLab11.java` where you will implement the solution.
 Start by creating an empty `AdjacencyListGraph`.
 Then, read in the `us-state-capitals.csv` file, which contains information about the U.S. states and their capital location.
 You will need a `State` class to store the state's name, latitude, and longitude.
+Be sure to include a `getName()` method for autograding.
 Once you've created the `State` objects, add them to the graph as vertices.

 2. Next, read the border information, which will serve as the edges between states.
 Each row in the border file will provide two states and the distance between them.
 Use the Haversine formula to calculate the distance between these states (you can find the formula and its implementation in `Util.java`).
 Add an edge between the corresponding vertices (states) in the graph, using the calculated distance as the edge weight.
 When inserting edges, ensure that there are no duplicates.
 (You may need to implement .equals() methods for both the State and Edge classes if needed).